SamP231004/Web-Development_Project-5__Streaming-Platform/Readme.md

     * Easily add or remove videos from your playlists.
 * ✅ **Channel Subscriptions:** Follow your favorite channels to stay updated with their latest uploads.
     * Effortlessly view and manage your subscriptions.
+* 💳 **Paid Channel Memberships (via Stripe):** Support your favorite creators by joining exclusive channels through secure Stripe payments.
+    * Integrated Stripe Checkout for seamless and secure transactions.
+    * Access members-only videos and exclusive content after successful payment.
+    * View and manage your active memberships from your dashboard.
 * 🌟 **Redefined UI/UX:** Experience a completely revamped user interface designed for intuitive navigation and an aesthetically pleasing, modern feel.
     * Improved responsiveness across all devices.
     * Enhanced visual feedback and fluid animations for a smoother user journey.